ReliSA/OSS-project-data-sources/wiki/OSDN.md

 **API:**

-* [OSDN API](https://osdn.net/projects/osdn-codes/wiki/APIGuide) - API is in development process
+* [OSDN API](https://osdn.net/projects/osdn-codes/wiki/APIGuide) - API is in development

 **Pros:**

-* _PROJECT RANKING_ and _DEVELOPER RANKING_ exist, where are shown the "best" projects
+* _PROJECT RANKING_ and _DEVELOPER RANKING_ exist, where are shown the "top" projects

 **Open source projects:**